ericoc/alexa-seizuretracker/README.md

 When a voice command is made to the Seizure Tracker Alexa skill, Amazon POSTs JSON HTTPS requests to [seizure.php](seizure.php) - which includes the users "intent" as determined by Amazon.

-Amazon determines a users intent using a custom configured defined for the skill by the skill developer.
+Amazon determines a users intent using a custom JSON configuration defined for the skill by the skill developer.
 In this case, the JSON configuration for the intent model is defined per [configuration.json](configuration.json).

 If a voice command request is valid and for one of the three primary functions of the skill, then the contents of a request is forwarded from [seizure.php](seizure.php) to the `handle_seizure` PHP function within [seizure.events.php](seizure.events.php).